gamblevore/speedie/Documentation/Speed.md

 Things get even better	for speedie when you compare it's memory management to `C++`'s shared_pointers, which are quite slow.
 Shared pointers are "the new thing" in `C++` and help make it more reliable.
 Sadly, you lose even more speed.

-With speedie, you keep the reliability and gain speed.
+With Speedie, you keep the reliability and gain speed.

 #### The Cake VM

 So... in Speedie there will be a virtual machine, as an optional target.
 You can target `C++` (Speedie compiles to `C` which `gcc`/`clang` will compile), or target `cake` which is Speedie's VM.

-A `cake` compile will in the worst-case, run much slower than a `C++` compile.
+A `cake` compile will (in the worst-case) run much slower than a `C++` compile.
 Not sure how much just yet.
+In the best case, it will run almost as fast, assuming you are mostly "leveraging" complex lib funcs. (`string.parse` is one of them.)

 But you don't need to compile to `cake` if you don't want to.
 The main purpose of `cake` is to make debugging fast and easy.
-So you can debug via the VM, then run the `C++` code for release.
+So you can debug via the VM, then use the `C++` target for release.

 Also...
 Speedie will (before it's release) have an `OpenCL` feature, which can compile certain GPU-friendly code and run it... even within `cake`!
 So you could make fast graphics apps, and use `cake` more like a scripting system for the graphics.
-Given a little help from Speedie's libs, like a good hit-detection-system compiled (in `C++`) as part of Speedie's standard-lib, you could even make games run fast even within `cake`, relying on `C++` compiled code to do the heavy lifting.
+Given a little help from Speedie's libs, like a good hit-detection-system compiled (in `C++`) as part of Speedie's standard-lib, you could even make games run fast even within `cake`, relying on the standard-libs to do the heavy lifting.

 Once Speedie has built a successful community...
 I'll be able to start work on a JIT.
 The `cake-JIT` will run `cake` apps at close to native `C++` speed.
 The timing on that obviously isn't up to me, it will be mostly due to the choices of a wider community.